(903) 935-6351 | (800) 648-5491

 • Unstable: If your crown feels loose, especially when chewing something sticky, you should contact your dentist.

-• Dark Line: If you notice a dark line around the base of your dental crown, it is because you have a porcelain-fused-to-metal crown.
+• Dark Line: If you notice a dark line around the base of your dental crown, it is often because you have a porcelain-fused-to-metal crown.
 While they are very effective, this can indicate that the crown has been through some wear and tear.

 Does It Hurt to Get a Dental Crown?